knative/docs/docs/eventing/sources/pingsource.md

   - ../cronjob-source
 ---

-This topic explains event-driven architecture in terms of producers and consumers and, to that end, shows how to configure PingSource as an event source targeting a Knative Service.
+This topic explains event-driven architecture in terms of producers and consumers, and shows how to configure PingSource as an event source targeting a Knative service.

 ## Before you begin